top of page

 • Customized commands to suit your needs

-Graduation from our Therapy Dog program, requires all dogs to take and pass the CGC Test.
+Graduation from our therapy dog program requires all dogs to take and pass the CGC Test.
 Once your dog passes the CGC Test, they will be eligible to take the therapy dog entry test.
 Upon completion of both exams, we will provide you with a referral to our trusted therapy dog organization.

 FREQUENTLY ASKED QUESTIONS